Austin Stereo of Austin Texas

 Stylus and Record Cleaning

 DO NOT touch the stylus with your finger.
-It is wise to periodically clean the stylus, but you should use a brush or device designed for that purpose.
+It is recommended to regularly clean the stylus, ideally with a brush or device designed for that purpose.
 We recommend the Ortofon stylus brush.
 If you hear the sound become distorted, or "fuzzy" it likely means that you need to clean the stylus.
 Some users do this on each record change.

 Handling them from the edges, and keeping them in the jacket will minimize the need for cleaning.
 We recommend using a recording cleaning brush or device designed for that purpose.
 Often, just using a dry brush is all that is needed.
 If you do use liquid, use only a tiny amount.
 An overly wet record brush can do more harm than good.
 Cleaning records improperly can do more harm than good.